SCAMPER

 Step 4: Adapt

-In this step, designers focus on how to adapt or adjust existing solutions or elements to better suit the specific problem or challenge.
-Designers work to conceive how they can modify the design, functionality or user flow to improve the overall experience.
+In this step, designers focus on how they can adapt or adjust existing solutions or elements to suit the specific problem or challenge better.
+Designers work to conceive how they can modify the design, functionality or user flow to make the overall experience better.

-For example, for a mobile banking app, designers might adapt the authentication process to incorporate biometric features.
-These could be fingerprint or facial recognition for added convenience and security for customers’ bank accounts.
+For example, for a mobile banking app, designers might adapt the authentication process to include biometric features.
+These could be fingerprint or facial recognition—for added convenience and security for customers’ bank accounts.

 Illustration showing the Adapt part of SCAMPER.